-Budgeted cost: £ 10000
+Budgeted cost: £ 7500

 Activity Evidence that supports this approach Challenge number(s) addressed Whole school - Zones of Regulation More children being referred to Ms Hill for anger and emotional needs.
 Discussions with parents about behaviours/ anxiety at home and coming to school.
 Children unable to regulate themselves and not always able to express how they are feeling.
+Linked to behaviour policy - pro-social behaviours 1,3

-EEF Toolkit Behaviour interventions +4, social and emotional learning +4 1,3 Ms Hill 1:1 sessions and group sessions There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers) 1,3 Increased number of referrals made by teachers and parents.
-EEF Toolkit Behaviour interventions +4, social and emotional learning +4, mentoring +2 Forest School Parent discussions and teacher observa- tions conclude that some children can 1,2 lack resilience.
+EEF Toolkit Behaviour interventions +4, social and emotional learning +4 Ms Hill 1:1 sessions and group sessions There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers) Increased number of referrals made by 1,3 teachers and parents.
+EEF Toolkit Behaviour interventions +4, social and emotional learning +4, mentoring +2 Forest School Parent discussions and teacher observations conclude that some children can lack resilience.
 They can find it difficult to interact with children from other years, particularly after having to stay in 'bubbles' during the pandemic.
 Forest school helps make children more Independent, creates resilient and improves focus.
 It helps build confidence and social skills.
 Children in Forest Schools have to work and learn together with their peers.
-EEF Toolkit Collaborative and learning approach +5, social and emotional +4 Pupil conferencing Tring School This has proved beneficial and successful in previous years.
+2023 Tring Lions Working Party EEF Toolkit Collaborative and learning approach +5, social and emotional +4 1,2 Pupil conferencing Tring School This has proved beneficial and successful in previous years.
 When Ms Hill has visited the children in the first term at Tring School, they have said how useful they found the conferencing and how it prepared them for the challenges of moving to secondary school EEF Toolkit mentoring +2 1,3 DESC Some pupils need strategies and help above and beyond the quality first teaching to help self-regulate and build resilience EEF Toolkit Behaviour interventions +4, Social and emotional +4 1,3 Funded Day trips All children are included, no financial barriers.
 Widening curriculum.
+Support available for all pupils who need it.
+Parents are made aware through letters home.
+Named contact.
 2 Funded Residential trips All children are included, no financial barriers.
 Widening experiences boost confidence.
 Gives the children chance to be taken out of their comfort zone.
+Support available for all pupils who need it.
+Parents are made aware through letters home.
+Named contact.
+2

-2 Funded Music lessons Evidence shows music lessons can improve reading skills, increase vocabulary and language ability.
+, Funded Music lessons Evidence shows music lessons can improve reading skills, increase vocabulary and language ability.
 Develop listening skills, aural awareness, abstract thinking and imagination.
 Increase memory skills, builds concentration and attention span.
 Build social skills, self-discipline, patience and improve behaviour.
 Build confidence and emotional growth and make a happier child.
-EEF Toolkit Arts participation +3 2, 1 Uniform Improved confidence, help to feel part of the community EEF Toolkit uniform 1,3 Extended parent meetings termly Positive results when parents are engaged and are part of the decision process.
-EEF Parental engagement +4 1,2,3

-Funded places at outside and after school clubs Helps attendance.
+2022 - Rock School added EEF Toolkit Arts participation +3 2, 1 Uniform Improved confidence, help to feel part of the community Recycled uniform - free of charge EEF Toolkit uniform 1,3 Extended parent meetings termly Parent surveys Positive results when parents are engaged and are part of the decision process.
+EEF Parental engagement +4 1,2,3 Funded places at outside and after school clubs Helps attendance.
 Helps children to work in groups, find aspirations and interests EEF Toolkit Arts participation +3, physical activity +1, Aspirational 2 Funded places at Breakfast Club Parents able to work.
-Improves children's attendance 3
+Improves children's attendance Support available for all pupils who need it.
+Parents are made aware through letters home.
+Named contact.
+3

-Total budgeted cost: £ 28000
+Total budgeted cost: £ 25500